AbuSufianIslam/application_assignment/readme.md

 ![working app](app.gif)

+## Server
+- As for 3000 port my server was not running, so I changed port address to 3001.
+- I installed nodemon to run my express server.
+Just type on the command promt as 'npm start' then it will run the server.

 ## Submission Requirements

 Please include the url to your forked repository with the fixed webserver in your application to Inclusion's program.